7 Best Automated Trading Platforms In Australia (2025)

 ✔ Full API access offering incredible customisation depth

-✔ Ultra-low commissions that serious high-frequency traders will love
+✔ Ultra-low commissions that high-frequency traders will love

 ✘ Not optimised for ultra-low-latency scalping